 Sarah Denne '17

 "My student fellowship team did research and focused on the pressures students face regarding their future vocations.
 Talking with other students and thinking about what influences people's choices has made me consider what factors influence their decisions about vocation.
 I’ve actually also learned more about my own decision to study math along the way.
 My favorite part of being an Opus fellow has been getting to meet other students that I wouldn’t usually cross paths with—I have really enjoyed working with a diverse group of students from different departments with a variety of vocational aspirations."

 International Relations and Economics

 "Being an Opus fellow has opened my eyes to the unique beauty of vocation—God invites His people to steward different aspects of His creation through their daily work!
 I’ve also learned about the varying relationships between personal passion and vocational calling.
 The best part for me was definitely the fellowship group.
 I've really enjoyed hearing everyone's perspectives throughout the research process.
-And traveling with the other fellows to the Jubilee conference in Pittsburgh was a highlight as well."
+Traveling with the other fellows to the Jubilee conference in Pittsburgh was a highlight as well."

 Jody Oetzel '16

 "Opus has given me a lot of opportunities to hear other students' vocational stories.
 Through surveys or interviews that we conducted this year, or through our weekly meetings, I got to hear how other people are thinking about their abilities and interests, and how those might play into a career later on.
 This past year has really been a process of demystifying vocation.
 We use the word vocation a lot without really knowing what it means.
 Through my fellowship with Opus, I've been able to think more critically and clearly about my future and vocational goals.
 Throughout the year I've been able to narrow down my interests and begin to pinpoint a career that caters to my strengths and practical needs."